Skip to content

 return ''.join(result)

-Data poisoning attacks systematically target the underlying massive training data pipelines or the dynamic operational knowledge base rather than attacking the exposed runtime interface directly.
-By subtly compromising the raw source material during ingestion, the attacker fundamentally alters how the model reliably behaves or specifically dictates what malicious context it retrieves during a standard user query.
-This is the equivalent of a devastating supply chain attack applied directly to machine learning vectors.
+Data poisoning targets the training or retrieval pipelines rather than the runtime inference interface.
+By compromising the data the model learns from or retrieves from, the attacker fundamentally alters the model’s behavior without ever touching the deployed endpoint.
+This is the equivalent of a supply chain attack applied directly to machine learning vectors.

 graph TD